apike/allenpike.com/_posts/2025-05-31-figma-slides-beautiful-disaster.md

 This all made me uneasy, so I practiced the flow more often than usual.
 I made sure I clicked the right things to make it work offline.
 Then, I went to go present.

-At the venue, I immediatley noticed something once the slides were up on their giant 40 foot display: I needed to click twice to advance each slide.
+At the venue, I immediately noticed something once the slides were up on their giant 40 foot display: I needed to click twice to advance each slide.
 Odd, but I’m an adult.
 I can click twice for each slide.

 Unfortunately, halfway into my talk I noticed a much bigger problem.